eferri65/Getting-and-Cleaning-Data/Codebook.md

 After these filters the number of features which were initially 561 decreased to 70.

 ###3.
 Is the final dataset tidy?
-As David Hood points out in one of the discussion forums the `tidy for` principle is hard to apply here because we don't have a specific problem to apply it to.
+As David Hood points out in one of the discussion forums the `"tidy for"` principle is hard to apply here because we don't have a specific problem to apply it to.

-However, per the the checklist suggested by David in the Tidy data thread at [https://class.coursera.org/getdata-014/forum/thread?thread_id=31](https://class.coursera.org/getdata-014/forum/thread?thread_id=31):
+However, the final daset satisfies the checklist suggested by David in the Tidy data thread at [https://class.coursera.org/getdata-014/forum/thread?thread_id=31](https://class.coursera.org/getdata-014/forum/thread?thread_id=31):

 1. The final set has headings so that I know which columns are which; the string headings are compact and I like the way they are compressed because you can actuallly infer what they mean with the abbreviations used; the recipe is given in section 4, sourced from feauture_info.txt
 2. The variables are in different columns
 3. There no duplicate columns (I programmatically checked with `dup<-duplicated(tt_subset_summary[,1:72])` )

-Now, I have no clue if the data is correct, i.e. if the values are meningful.
+Now, I do not know if the data is correct, i.e. if the values are meaningful.
 I checked there are no N/A's with `sapply(tt_subset_summary , function(x)all(is.na(x)))`

 ###4.
 Raw Data collection and variables estimations